ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S2_terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README.md

 terraform apply
 ```

-- Check the S3 buckets from console.
+- Check the S3 buckets from the console.

 ### Conditional Expressions

-- A conditional expression uses the value of a boolean expression to select one of two values.
+- A conditional expression uses the value of a Boolean expression to select one of two values.

 - Go to the `main.tf` file, make the changes in order.